Symptoms & Diagnosis

 How is lung cancer diagnosed?

 Screening: Heavy smokers with no signs or symptoms of lung cancer who fit certain criteria can receive annual low-dose CT scans to screen for lung malignancies.
 Early detection of lung cancer is important.
-Eligibility requirements for screening include being 55 to 74 years old, having a history of smoking at least a pack of cigarettes a day for 30 years, and being a current smoker or having quit within the last 15 years.
+Eligibility requirements for screening include being 50 to 80 years old, having a history of smoking at least a pack a day for 20 years or two packs a day for 10 years, and being a current smoker or having quit within the last 15 years.
 Low-dose CT screening is offered at several UR Medicine locations:

 Talk to your doctor if you would like a referral for screening.